Hispanic Heritage Month Click here for a selection of on-line books!

 About the maestra . . .

-My name is Melissa Neely and I teach Spanish k-6 at Knapp Forest Elementary.
-I have been teaching for Spanish for sixteen years, everything from Kindergarten to Community College.
+My name is Melissa Neely and I teach Spanish k-5 at Knapp Forest Elementary.
+I have been teaching for Spanish for 26 years, everything from Kindergarten to Community College.
 I have a BA in Criminal Justice and Anthropology and another major in Spanish and teacher education, all from Indiana University.
-I earned my Master's degree in Spanish Pedagogy from Illinois State University.
+Although I have Master's degree in Spanish Pedagogy is from Illinois State University, I continued to learn and grow in my own language journey.
 I have lived in Mexico where I attended la Universidad Iberoamericana in Mexico City and have traveled to the Dominican Republic, Costa Rica, and Spain.
 I love teaching Spanish to your children and consider it a privilege to spend time with them every day.
-I do my best to treat them as I treat my own children, with understanding and respect.
-Every child is unique and deserves the best I have to offer.
+Every child is unique and deserves the best I have to offer, with understanding and resepct.
 I hope they find joy in learning Spanish, and I look forward to guiding them on that journey.